wangj19/Kaggle-Competition/Leash Bio - Predict New Medicines with BELKA/README.md

 # [Model 1 - 1D CNN model](https://www.kaggle.com/code/ahmedelfazouan/belka-1dcnn-starter-with-all-data/notebook)
 This "belka-1dcnn-starter-with-all-data" employed 1D-CNN model for prediction.
 There are 142 encoded features used as input and the model finally denses to 3 as prediction of bind.
-Due to the huge size of dataset, I built the train set into 15 fold and selected 3 of them for model-training and 10 epochs for each fold, which means only 1/5 data was used for training.
+Due to the huge size of dataset, I built the train set into 15 fold and selected 4 of them for model-training and 15 epochs for each fold, which means only 4/15 data was used for training.
 The final score of average prediction of 3 folds on LeaderBoard is 0.400.

+## Future Plan
+I plan to build models for all of these 15 fold and check if the LB score would be improved.

 ## Directory Structure
 - Root/